apache/infrastructure-agenda/README.md

 Current status: exploratory/proof of concept.

+Contribute to [./REQUIREMENTS.md](REQUIREMENTS.md) to propose features for the future infra-supported Agenda tool.

 As this project gets further along, this page will have links to current status and where a live instance is hosted.
 Meanwhile: